Lasiorhine/esolang-museum/README.md

 #### Actions involving multiple stack positions - comparison

-`knowingly` - compares the top two values in the stack, and pushes the value "true" to the stack if they are equivalent. (leaves the original values in place)
+`purposefully` - compares the top two values in the stack, and pushes the value "true" to the stack if they are equivalent. (leaves the original values in place)

 `recklessly` - compares the top two values in the stack, and pushes the value "false" to the stack if they are equivalent. (leaves the original values in place)

 #### Actions involving multiple stack positions - Copying

-`grievous` - copy the cell beneath the pointer and push it to the stack
+`possessing` - copy the cell beneath the pointer and push it to the stack

 #### Looping